Kuznetsov, Petersson and Weyl on $GL(3)$, II: The generalized principal series forms: Results

 On the other hand, we can provide a much more compact statement of the Mellin-Barnes integrals at $\mu=\mu(r)$; define

 then

 And of course, the $K_{w_4}^d$ integral is new once again:

-The author would like to point out that this is essentially the only possibility for a Mellin-Barnes integral (on a vertical contour) for any linear combination of the $J_{w_4}$ (which is a $\pFqName02$ hypergeometric function), which lends some credence to the hope that we have not missed any $v$-matrix along the way.
+The author would like to point out that this is essentially the only possibility for a Mellin-Barnes integral (on a vertical contour) for any linear combination of the $J_{w_4}$ (which is a $\pFqName02$ hypergeometric function), which lends some credence to the hope that we have not missed any $v$-matrices along the way.

-Our first application of the Kuznetsov formula is a technical version of the Weyl law with both analytic and arithmetic weights: \begin{thm} Let $F(r)$ and $\delta$ be as in Theorem \ref{thm:Kuznetsov}, then we have
+In section \ref{sect:TechnicalWeylLaw}, we prove our first application of the Kuznetsov formula, which is a technical version of the Weyl law with both analytic and arithmetic weights: \begin{thm} Let $F(r)$ and $\delta$ be as in Theorem \ref{thm:Kuznetsov}, then we have

 where